twilio/twilio-ruby/CONTRIBUTING.md

 ## <a name="question"></a> Got an API/Product Question or Problem?

-If you have questions about how to use `twilio-ruby`, please see our [docs][docs-link], and if you don't find the answer there, please contact [help@twilio.com](mailto:help@twilio.com) with any issues you have.
+If you have questions about how to use `twilio-ruby`, please see our [docs](./README.md), and if you don't find the answer there, please contact [help@twilio.com](mailto:help@twilio.com) with any issues you have.

 ## <a name="issue"></a> Found an Issue?